 The 16-bit timer can be placed in the Gated Time Accumulation mode.
 This mode allows the internal TCY to increment the respective timer when the gate input signal (T1CK pin) is asserted high.
-Control bit TGATE (T1CON<6>) must be set to enable this mode.
+Control bit, TGATE (T1CON<6>), must be set to enable this mode.
 The timer must be enabled (TON = 1) and the timer clock source set to internal (TCS = 0).

-When the CPU goes into the Idle mode, the timer will stop incrementing unless TSIDL = 0.
-If TSIDL = 1, the timer will resume the incrementing sequence upon termination of the CPU Idle mode.
+When the CPU goes into Idle mode, the timer stops incrementing unless TSIDL = 0.
+If TSIDL = 1, the timer resumes the incrementing sequence upon termination of the CPU Idle mode.